Documentation Index

 What happens next

 - Bypassing document requirements.
-Individual customers must provide a Driver’s License or Passport.
+Individual customers must provide a Driver’s License, Passport, or Resident Permit.
 Business customers must provide a Certificate of Incorporation.
 The operations team will not accept a correction request that attempts to use an unsupported document type such as a national ID card.

 Avoiding corrections in the first place